-Pump: Determine the type, make, model and the serial number of the pump.
+Pump: Determine the type, make, model and serial number of the pump.
 Test the pump while performing a flow test by checking the amperage every 15 minutes.

 Control Box: Inspect and comment on the relay, start capacitor and run capacitor.
 Check the label for rated pump size.

 Tank & Pressure Cut-off Switch: Check for corrosion at plumbing fittings and the pressure/storage tank(s).
-Check pressure gauge and report its pressure.
+Check the pressure gauge and report its pressure.
 Check the cut-out switch for corrosion or burnt contacts.
 Determine pressure tanks cut-in and cut-out pressure.

 Turn the water on at a laundry tub or sink and note the pressure when the pump comes on and when it goes off.
 These pressures will be low and high limits, respectively.
 The difference between the “cut-in” and “cut-out” pressure is called the “differential.”
 There is usually a 20lbs difference.
 20/40 psi is low, 30/50 psi is common and 40/60 is considered excellent.